 This post may contain affiliate links.
 Please read our disclosure policy.

 This also is a wonderful labor-aid electrolyte drink!
 I have successfully used this twice during two very long labors with each of my children.
-If it wasn’t for this homemade electrolyte drink, I would have been so incredibly drained.
-My husband made a double batch both times when I started feeling contractions and I sipped on it when I couldn’t stomach anything else.

 Electrolytes are minerals that conduct electrical charges in your body.
 The primary ones are sodium, chloride, potassium, magnesium, and calcium.
 These minerals can mean the difference between feeling like a champ and feeling like garbage.
 Especially during exercise.